securelyfitz/SCA4n00bz/README.md

 Then, navigate to http://sigrok.org/wiki/Main_Page and choose your OS under 'Documentation' You need to build libsigrok and then pulseview

 Workshop Files:
 Uzip libraries.zip into your ~/sketchbook/, ~/arduino/ ~/Documents/sketchbook, or ~/Documents/arduino, whichever your install happens to use.
+This includes the LED driving (Neopixel), 'Keypad', and 'Password' libraries, plus the sample code used in the activities.